 I could only stare at some of the most beautiful landscapes I've ever seen in my life all the way to the Volcano which was well worth the trip.
 It was amazing to get close to an active volcano and be able to go down and see it close.
 I must confess it is astonishing and scary at the same time.
 Indeed something I will never forget.
 As the times goes on we start working with climate change actions.

-This building week took place from Wednesday to Saturday and we divided ourselves into group so each of us was working in different areas in order to organize and achieve goals.
-At the end of the working week we decided we could chill a bit in one of the water falls close by; Balice Falls.
+This building week took place from Wednesday to Saturday and we divided ourselves into groups so each of us was working in different areas in order to organize and achieve goals.
+At the end of the working week we decided we could chill a bit in one of the water falls close by; Beilaine Falls.

 The idea is for the farmers to sell their harvest locally, allowing everyone the possibility to make their shopping in a comfortable way without travelling far or waiting for the traders to come back from the city.

 Many locals just simply cannot move because it is too expensive or the ones who can end up with smashed vegetables and a lot of energy and strength spent bringing back this food.
 So the whole Monday we were out, talking to people, promoting the farmers market, talking about Moringa and its benefits, etc. Some of our team-mates went to the radio and we can say so far it was very successful since people are very interested and we reached many through the radio broadcast.